derberg/npm-dependency-manager-for-your-github-org/README.md

 # Organization Projects' Dependency Manager
 GitHub Action that handles automated update of dependencies in package.json between projects from the same GitHub organization.
 You run this workflow after npm package release.
 It searches for libraries in your GitHub organization that depend on this package and bump version through a PR flow.

+While updating multiple repositories, if there are issues with one of them, the action doesn't fail but continues bumping deps in next repo from the list.

 <!-- toc -->

 - [Why I Created This Action?](#why-i-created-this-action)